Probing Left-handed Heavy Neutral Leptons in the Vector Scotogenic Model: Abstract

 \section{Abstract}

 In this work, we consider an extension to the Standard Model composed by a Massive Vector Doublet under SU(2)$_L$ and a Left-handed Heavy Neutral Lepton.
-We study the production of these exotic leptons with a Same Flavor Opposite Sign standard lepton pair, and jets.
-We establish limits on the parameter space considering previous searches in this final state, and we also propose new cuts for the search of these leptons based on the kinematical features of the production mechanism.
+We study the production of these exotic leptons with the Same Flavor Opposite Sign standard lepton pair, and jets, considering Drell-Yan and Vector Boson Fusion as independent cases.
+We find that for the latter, the dilepton angular distribution is different enough from the background to use it as a smoking-gun for our model.
+Based on this fact, we establish limits on the parameter space considering previous experimental searches in this final state.

 \keywords{Left-handed Heavy Neutral Lepton, Left-handed Heavy Neutrinos, Massive Vector Doublet Model, ATLAS experiment.}